dankreiger/floppy-scripts/README.md

 ### TODO:

 - add script to allow user to specify node version
+- add script for jest + enzyme
+- add script for react router
 - finish redux scripts
-- add script for jest + enzyme
 - finish script for styled-components
 - make it compatible with npm too

 ### TODO for real:

-- make a real version of this maybe
+- make a real version of this maybe (with optiions for TS or JS)
 - write tests first
 - plan folder structure before you write this
 - do it when you feel like you have some time